Prof. Francisco Javier Velasco – Full professor

 Dr. Manuel Torres Carrasco – Assistant Doctor Professor

 Graduated in Chemisty Sciences at Autonoma University of Madrid (2010).
 He obtained his PhD in 2015 (Cum Laude), at the Eduardo Torroja Institute for Construction Sciences in Madrid (IETcc-CSIC) under the direction of Prof. Francisca Puertas.
 He was hired as Doctor in the Ceramic for Smart Systems group at the Ceramic and Glass Institute (ICV-CSIC), and later with a Juan de la Cierva Fellowship.
 Currently, he is assistant doctor at the Carlos III University.
-He is the author of 30 publications in JCR with more than 950 cites and H index = 15.
+He is the author of 37 publications in JCR with more than 1170 cites and H index = 16.
 He is co-author in 1 book chapter and more than 25 communications to international and national conferences.
 Moreover, he has been awarded with 2 prizes in national and international conferences on the occasion of his work during his doctoral thesis.
 In 2022, the Excellence Award of the Carlos III University was given to him.
-He has participated in 5 research projects with the publication of 1 patent.
-He is coordinator and Principal Investigator (PI) of one regional project (HORATSO-CM-UC3M).
+He has participated in 11 research projects with the publication of 1 patent.
+He has been the PI and coordinator in 3 research projects (1 regional and 2 national projects).
 His research focuses on the preparation of new cementitious materials through alkali activation of different natural products (metakaolin) and industrial by-products, such as blast furnace slag or fly ash, using different activators.
 Moreover, he has experience in the study of Portland cement systems (pastes, mortars and concretes) – Study the mechanical behavior in different alkali activated slag and fly ash concretes prepared using alkaline solution, such as, NaOH, sodium silicate and alternative solution. – Study the durability behavior in these systems: chloride permeability, resistivity, freze-thaw cycles, carbonation, sulphates… -Characterization: FTIR, Confocal Raman Microscopy, XRD, 29Si and 27Al NMR MAS, ATD/TG, SEM, BSEM/EDX.

 Dra.
 Juana Abenojar – Assistant Doctor